007: Licence to Kill

 007: Licence to Kill is a vertically scrolling shooter based on the James Bond film of the same name, developed by Quixel and published by Domark in 1989.
 It was released for Amiga, Amstrad CPC, Atari ST, BBC Micro, Commodore 64, MS-DOS, MSX, and ZX Spectrum.

-The closely follow the plot of the film, consisting of six scenes in which Bond chases drug czar Sanchez who has murdered his best friend Felix Leiter's bride.
+The game closely follows the plot of the film, consisting of six scenes in which Bond chases drug czar Sanchez who has murdered his best friend Felix Leiter's bride.
 The scenes within the game vary in setting and include helicopter chases, underwater diving, water-skis and behind the wheel of an 18-wheel tanker truck.